Educational Articles

 -

-While the holidays add excitement to the winter months, we cannot forget about indoor and outdoor toxins frequently seen at this time of year.
+The holidays add excitement to the winter months, but we cannot forget about indoor and outdoor toxins frequently seen at this time of year.
 Keeping your pets healthy and safe will help keep the holidays stress free.

 -